Tamper Detection Mechanism (Experimental)¶

 -

 Use SD Card for Updates: After the initial flash through USB, perform subsequent updates via the SD card.
-This keeps your device air-gapped and allows the existing firmware to verify new updates before installation.
+This keeps your device air-gapped and allows the existing firmware to verify the new one before installation.

-Note: The effectiveness of the TC Flash Hash tamper detection feature relies on running legitimate, uncompromised firmware and safely protecting your Tamper Check Code.
+Note: The effectiveness of TC Flash Hash tamper detection feature relies on running legitimate, uncompromised firmware and safely protecting your TC Code.

 Tamper Check Code (TC Code)¶